digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-3-variables.rst

 space within the quoted string.
 For example, notice the space in the string "Hi " in the last print statement.
 If you forget to add spaces, you will get smushed output like "HiJose" instead of "Hi Jose".

+In the ``StringConcatenation2`` class, add a print statement to concatenate the string literal "Favorite color is " with the value stored in the ``color`` variable.

 .. mchoice:: q1_3_16
    :practice: T
    :answer_a: System.out.println("Price is + price");